SoftwareHeritage/swh-mirror/README.md

 ```

 If you want to deploy services like the `swh-objstorage` on several hosts, you
-will a shared storage area in which blob objects will be stored.
-Typically a
+will need a shared storage area in which blob objects will be stored.
+Typically
-NFS storage can be used for this.
+a NFS storage can be used for this, or any existing docker volume driver like
+[REX_Rey](https://rexray.readthedocs.io/).
 This is not covered in this doc.

 Please read the documentation of docker volumes to learn how to use such a
-device as volume proviver for docker.
+device/driver as volume provider for docker.

-Note that the provided `docker-compose.yaml` file have a few placement
+Note that the provided `base-services.yaml` file have a few placement
-constraints, for example the `objstorage` service is forced to be spawn on the
-master node of the docker swarm cluster.
-Feel free to remove/amend these
-constraints if needed.
+constraints: containers that depends on a volume (db-storage and objstorage)
+are stick to the manager node of the cluster, under the assumption persistent
+volumes have been created on this node.
+Make sure this fits your needs, or
+change these placement constraints.

 ## Managing secrets